jyang123-bit/Website/_posts/2020-06-22-SideNotes-Books-I've-Read-throughout-the-years.md

 <p class="message">
-  <span class="padded-dropcap">A</span> list of collective wisdom, picking up from the knowledge of many great authors.
+  <span class="padded-dropcap">A</span> list of collective wisdom, picking up from the knowledge of brilliant minds.
 </p>

 ---